chamley/notes/Writing/FoDE.md

 ##### Data Ops

-DataOps is a collection of technical practices, workflows, cultural norms, and architec‐ tural patterns that enable:
+DataOps is a collection of technical practices, workflows, cultural norms, and architectural patterns that enable:
 -   Rapid innovation and experimentation delivering new insights to customers with increasing velocity
 -   Extremely high data quality and very low error rates
 -   Collaboration across complex arrays of people, technology, and environments